 If your agency has programs and procedures in place to help your clients stay as healthy as possible and in the home for as long as possible then you already are ahead of the game.
 You may even be collecting data around this question without even knowing that it pertains to this issue.

-Data that you might already be tracking is:
+Data that you might already be tracking could include:

 - What was that discharge date?